Skip to main content

 Outputs

-The Categorize Text action in Copy.ai workflows outputs a single category label and reasoning based on the provided input text and the set of category descriptions specified.
-The output is returned as JSON and each element is reference-able in future steps of workflows.
+The Categorize Text action in Copy.ai Workflows outputs a single category label and reasoning based on the provided input text and the set of category descriptions specified.
+The output is returned as JSON and each element is reference-able in future steps of Workflows.

 Example Output: